mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 - Made some changes to the backend for logging prescriptions so that the correct status is given
 - Added a search bar to the prescriptions to allow admin to search prescriptions for key terms
 - Fixed not matching status given by both parties
+- Challenge: Making the search responsive and keep all existing data
+- Tomorrow: Allowing admin to override all information such as prescriptions and user info

 # March 29th, 2024
 Team: